 - i) The Company's assessment of its ability to continue as a going concern requires significant judgments about whether there are material uncertainties that may cast significant doubt about the Company's ability to continue as a going concern.
 The Company must determine whether sufficient financing will be obtained in the near term.
-See note 1. - ii) The determination of the functional currency of the Company and its subsidiaries requires significant judgment where the primary economic environment in which the subsidiary operates may not be clear.
+See note 1. - ii) The determination of the functional currency of the Company and of its subsidiary requires significant judgment of the primary economic environment in which the Company and its subsidiary operates may not be clear.
 This can have a significant impact on the consolidated results of the Company based on the foreign currency translation method.